 3. Dundas BI application database

-For example, if your Dundas BI instance is named Instance1, the corresponding application database would be Dundas BI Instance1.
+The basic connection details for your application database are displayed on the administration homepage.
+For example, if your Dundas BI instance is named Instance1, the corresponding application database will likely be named Dundas BI Instance1.

 |SessionId||The ID of the user's logon session.|